sgonzalezdev/plasmaapi/README.md

  1. Create and activate a virtual environment using commands: python3 -m venv env and source /bin/activate
  2. Pip install -r requirements.txt
- 3. Download or clone this git repo and put it inside your env
+ 3. Download or clone the git repo and put it inside your env
  4. Run your server using command: python manage.py runserver

 ### Please note the complete documentation is located on index page.
 If you need help or assistance, please contact the user sgonzalezdev or email him at sgonzalezdev@gmail.com